NiklasPhabian/dissertation/C2_Software.md

 ### Plotting

 Using STARE's ability to look up the trixel vertices for SIDs, STAREPandas converts SIDs and collections of SIDs to simple feature geometries.
-A feature with a single SID, e.g., representing an IFOV or a point, will be converted into a single triangular simple feature polygon, while features with a set of SIDs, e.g., representing a cover, are converted into a simple feature multipolyon of trixels.
+A feature with a single SID, e.g., representing an iFOV or a point, will be converted into a single triangular simple feature polygon, while features with a set of SIDs, e.g., representing a cover, are converted into a simple feature multipolyon of trixels.
 The `STAREDataFrame` method [make_trixels()](https://starepandas.readthedocs.io/en/latest/docs/reference/api/starepandas.STAREDataFrame.make_trixels.html) generates a GeoPandas `GeoSeries` of the same length of the dataframe with each row containing the simple feature geometry of the trixels.
 This `GeoSeries` may be attached back to the `GeoDataFrame`.
 STAREPandas can then use `GeoPandas'` rich plotting library to plot the trixels.

 The ability to plot features in trixel representation has proven immensely helpful in exploring and communicating STARE-based geospatial analysis.